 - A. Parties will have the right to appeal within five business days of receiving the findings and sanctions or the report's dismissal.
 If the appeal is not timely or substantively eligible, the original decision will stand, and the decision will be final.
-The party requesting the appeal must show error as the original findings and sanctions are presumed to have been decided reasonably and appropriately.
+The party requesting the appeal must show error per the grounds below and sanctions are presumed to have been decided reasonably and appropriately.
 The only grounds for appeal are: - 1.
-A procedural irregularity affecting the outcome of matter. - To consider new evidence, unavailable during the original hearing or investigation, which could substantially impact the decision in the matter.
-A summary of this new evidence and its potential impact must be included.
-Title IX personnel had a conflict of interest or bias affecting the outcome of the matter - B. Appeals must be submitted for review to the Title IX coordinator (or designee) to determine standing.
-Appeals with standing will be forwarded to a panel of trained GERT members. - C. Upon receipt of a written appeal, an appellate panel consisting of up to three GERT members will be selected to rule on the appeal. - Appeals decisions are to be deferential to the original hearing body, making changes to the finding only where there is clear error and to the sanction only if there is a compelling justification to do so.
-An appeal is not an opportunity for appeals officers to substitute their judgment for that of the original hearing body merely because they disagree with the finding and/or sanctions. - 2.
+A procedural irregularity affecting the outcome of matter. - 2.
+To consider new evidence, unavailable during the original hearing or investigation, which could substantially impact the decision in the matter.
+A summary of this new evidence and its potential impact must be included. - 3.
+Investigators or hearing panel members had a conflict of interest or bias affecting the outcome of the matter. - B. Parties will be provided the evidence which is relevant or directly related to the finding in an electronic format.
+The evidence is not to be printed or transferred to other parties.
+The parties may request their advisor receive access to the evidence as well. - C. Appeals must be submitted for review to the Title IX coordinator (or designee) to determine standing.
+Appeals with standing will be forwarded to a panel of trained GERT member(s) or third party consultant(s). - D. If an appeal is determined to have standing, the other party will have the opportunity to review the appeal and provide a written response within three business days.
+If some or all of an appeal is determined to not have standing, the appealing party will receive notice and explanation.
+A decision to deny an appeal because of a lack of standing is not appealable. - E. Upon receipt of a written appeal, an appellate panel consisting of up to three GERT members (or outside consultant(s)) will be selected to rule on the appeal. - 1.
+Appeals decisions are to be deferential to the original hearing body, making changes to the finding only where there is clear error and to the sanction only if there is a compelling justification to do so.
+An appeal is

+- not an opportunity for appeals officers to substitute their judgment for that of the original hearing body merely because they disagree with the finding and/or sanctions. - 2.
 Any sanctions, excluding termination, employment transfer, or expulsion, imposed at the conclusion of an investigation will remain in effect during the appeals process.
 Termination, employment transfer, expulsion, or dismissal will be treated as a suspension from the conclusion of the application of sanctions to the conclusion of the appeal process.
 If employment termination, employment transfer, or expulsion are upheld in the appeal process, such sanction will be instituted immediately at the conclusion of the appeal. - 3.
 The appellate panel will rule on the appeal within 15 business days.
 Any extension of time beyond 15 business days will be communicated to both parties along with an updated timeframe for the ruling.
 If an appeal is granted, direction will be provided by the appellate panel regarding next steps.
 Appellate panel may: - a.
 Remand case to the original hearing panel. - b.
 Remand case to a new hearing panel. - c.
 Remand case back to the original investigators. - d.
 Remand case to a new set of investigators. - e.
 Make no change to the decision or sanction.